 Sv System

-Sv-Signal The Sv system (Signalverbindung, Signal Combination) was created in 1928 as the first German colour light signalling system for the urban railways of Berlin and Hamburg, where it is still used.
+Sv-Signal The Sv system (Signalverbindung, Signal Combination) was created in 1928 as the first German colour light signalling system for the urban railways of Berlin and Hamburg, where it is still used, although it is in the process of being replaced by Ks signals.
 As with the Hl system and the Ks system, main and distant signal aspects are displayed in a single head.

-The main signal aspect is shown on the left half, while the right half indicates the aspect the signal in advance will show.
+The main signal aspect is shown on the left half of the signal head, while the right half indicates the aspect the signal in advance will show.

-If the next signal is closer than the usual distance, a white vertical arrow is displayed.
-On newer signal heads the white arrow may be represented as a dot-matrix bar.
+If the next signal is closer than the usual distance, a white vertical arrow (Bremspfeil, "brake arrow") is displayed.
+On newer signal heads the white arrow may instead be represented as a dot-matrix bar.

 Pictures: Hamburg Sv surface and tunnel signals